Fivefold/SRCNN/Cython/README.md

    `python3.8 test_cpython.py --image-file "[Path to image file]"`

-   e.g. `python3.8 test_cpython.py --image-file "../Images/small.bmp"`
+   e.g. `python3.8 test_cpython.py --image-file "../Images/butterfly.bmp"`

-5. In the location of the original image should be two additional images.
-Example with `small.bmp`:
+5. In the location of the original image should be three additional images.
+Example with `butterfly.bmp`:
-   1. `example.bmp`: original image (Ground truth)
+   1. `butterfly_GT.bmp`: original image (Ground truth)
-   2. `example_bicubic_x3.bmp`: image with bicubic upscaling
+   2. `butterfly_bicubic_x3.bmp`: image with bicubic upscaling
-   3. `example_srcnn_x3.bmp`: image with SRCNN upscaling
+   3. `butterfly_srcnn_x3.bmp`: image with SRCNN upscaling

 6. (Optional) To easily access the file remotely you can use the scp command again like in step 3.